18F/development-guide/pages/security/csp.md

 Although a basic CSP policy is relatively easy to write, you might find it easier to use a server-side library to define your policies declaratively.
 Two of well-known and actively maintained libraries are [secureheaders](https://github.com/twitter/secureheaders), a **ruby** gem written and maintained by Twitter, and the [helmetjs](https://github.com/helmetjs/helmet) middleware for **express.js**.

 ## Caveats
-The biggest caveat is that CSP, by default, prevents developers from adding inline `<style>` and `<script>` tags, and from specifying JavaScript behavior or CSS `style` attributes directly on DOM elements.
+A major caveat is that CSP, by default, prevents developers from adding inline `<style>` and `<script>` tags, and from specifying JavaScript behavior or CSS `style` attributes directly on DOM elements.
 This isn't a bad thing, as current best practices in front-end development discourage the use of these patterns.

 However, there are scenarios in which you may want to use an inline content tag, such as including a Google Analytics initialization script.
 For these cases, CSP allows the user to supply a `nonce` attribute to the inline script: `<script nonce=GHDGsfsd83hfdfFD3>...javascript here...</script>`.
 Then, in your policy, `script-src 'nonce-GHDGsfsd83hfdfFD3'`.
 Nonces must be regenerated on each request.
 Additionally, CSP 2.0 allows you to generate a SHA hash of the script content, and pass that to the `srcipt-src` directive as `'sha-{content-sha}'`.
 You don't need to use a `nonce` attribute if your content is hashed.

+Another potential issue is third-party libraries that automatically inject JavaScript and CSS into your HTML.
+If your project utilizes a library that does this, the only solution is to use the 'unsafe-inline' value when setting the `script-src` directive; this obviously defeats the purpose of having a CSP for your JavaScript.
+Therefore, you should perform your own research to determine if the third-party scripts your project relies on are loaded in a manner incompatible with CSP, and what work-arounds may be available.

 ## Further Reading